 Alzheimer’s disease is associated with a lack of acetylcholine in certain regions of the brain.
-Acetylcholine is a neurotransmitter required for memory, thought and concentration.
+Acetylcholine is a neurotransmitter required for memory, thought, and concentration.
 It also aids muscle coordination by contracting skeletal muscle.

 Oxidative stress and aging contribute to the decline of acetylcholine.
-Acetylcholine is produced by enzymes in the body from choline, which is found predominantly in Vitamin B-complex family of foods.
+Acetylcholine is produced by enzymes in the body from choline, which is found predominantly in the Vitamin B-complex family of foods.

 These are choline-rich foods: